pdjr-signalk/pdjr-skplugin-devantech/README.md

 'index' property as the channel address.
 Beware that channel addresses on Devantech devices may start at 0. |
 | description | (none)  | Optional string property supplying some text for the meta data 'description' property that will be associated with the channel in Signal K. |

-__Device definitions__ [devices]\
+### Device definitions

+A 'devices' array property can be included at the top-level of the plugin configuration to add relay device definitions to those which are pre-defined in the plugin.
-This array property defines an array of *device definitions*, each of which describes the physical and interfacing characteristics of a supported relay device.
+Each item in the 'devices' array is a *device* definition object which describes the physical and interfacing characteristics of a supported relay device.

 A device must be defined here before it can be configured for use in a module definition.